eliasrhoden/TiaTools/readme.md

 As far as I'm aware, it is not possible to show a list of all IP addresses in a given network or project; you must click on each HW device and check its configuration.

 This gets boring quickly, so with this add-in you can export and import **all IP-adresses in the entire project**, if you want to make changes you can then re-import them and the IP-adresses will be updated.

+Please note that there are two PROFINET device names in TIA Portal: a *clean* name, which is allowed to contain illegal characters, and the actual name, that been converted from the *clean name*.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>